 Romp & Roost Luxe Play Yard ~ $239 + Sheet & Divider ~ $39

 Romp & Roost is an oversized playpen with a unique divider for two infants or toddlers to safely sleep without the worry of accidental smothering — perfect for twins.
 The divider, which is made of breathable mesh, is removable to let your little ones interact in one large space.
+It really is one of the best products for twins!

 The Romp & Roost playpen isn’t just great for traveling; it’s also a great solution for your twins to sleep in your bedroom, near your bed, for the first six months (as recommended by the AAP).